• Skip to primary navigation

 We’re looking for a dedicated prison officer to supervise and monitor convicts at our facility.
 You’ll be in charge of upholding the rules and regulations at our facility, as well as supervising inmates in their cells and group areas and escorting visitors.

 You’ll need great observational skills to succeed as a corrections officer.
-Top candidates will be able to act authoritatively while remaining non-aggressive.
+Top candidates will act authoritatively while remaining non-aggressive

 Responsibilities of a Corrections Officer: